The Great Fluoride Debate

 Dr. Linda Birnbaum, former director of the NIH and the NTP

-In 2019, the NTP concluded that fluoride at concentrations added to our water is a “cognitive neurodevelopmental hazard to humans”.
-This was a startling conclusion, because the CDC, American Dental Association, and the American Academy of Pediatrics were extremely confident that fluoride was totally safe and effective.
-They dismissed any dissent by researchers as psuedo-scientific.
+The biggest review came out of the US National Toxicology Program, a department of the HHS, in 2019.
+Their SYSTEMATIC REVIEW OF FLUORIDE EXPOSURE AND NEURODEVELOPMENTAL AND COGNITIVE HEALTH EFFECTS, concluded that fluoride at the concentrations added to our tap water is a “cognitive neurodevelopmental hazard to humans”.
+This was startling, because the CDC, the American Dental Association, and the American Academy of Pediatrics were all extremely confident that fluoride was totally safe and effective.
+They dismissed— and continue to dismiss— all dissent as bad science.

 For reference, California's legal limit on fluoride in water is 2mg/L, and the target range is .6mg/L to 1.2mg/L. The EPA’s recommended concentration is .7mg/L.